 The exhibition World for Everyone and for Everything is available online now.

-Tetyana (Tanya) Lokot is an Assistant Professor in the School of Communications at Dublin City University.
+Tetyana (Tanya) Lokot is an Associate Professor in the School of Communications at Dublin City University.
 She is Chair of the Media, Cities and Space Section of ECREA.
 Her research focuses on the interplay between digital media, people and space/place in protests and activism.
 She also researches internet freedom, privacy and surveillance in Eastern Europe.
 Her work has appeared in Information, Communication and Society, International Journal of Communication and Surveillance & Society.
 She holds a PhD from the University of Maryland.

 |↑1||Hanna Shevtsova and Ohla Maslosh, “Structural and Technological Aspects of Neoindustrial Modernization of Donbas,” in Problems and Prospects of Territories’ Socio-Economic Development: Conference Proceedings of the 7th International Scientific Conference, 61-63 (Opole, 2018).|